Donate

 Emily Mary Sharpe - entomologist

-Emily Mary Bowdler Sharpe was the first woman to first author a paper in Proceedings of the Zoological Society.
+Emily Mary Bowdler Sharpe was the first women to first author a paper in Proceedings of the Zoological Society.
 Paving a way for women in science, look back at illustrations from her book - A monograph of the genus Teracolus.

 Colour illustrations of the genus Teracolus in Plate 1 of Emily Mary Bowdler Sharpe's Monograph of the species.
 T. Calais, T. amatus, T. crowleyi.
 Lithographed by M. Horman Fisher